 - The purchaser could be allowed to sell back their WP (adjusted for the time used).
 This would provide an insurance value.
 The WP could also be given a positive termination value at the end of the period, which can only be cashed in on leaving the host country.
-This would provide an incentive for the migrant worker to not overstay the period illegally.
-The existence of this market for WPs would also allow for stronger enforcement of existing legal requirements for worker documentation.
-All workers would require a valid (current) WP, including citizens. - The sectoral/occupational composition of aggregate employment could well be affected.
-This could generate internal social conflicts and political resistance, although it should be noted that a market in WPs has an in-built (financial) compensation mechanism for those in occupations or sectors that experience declining domestic demand.
-These structural changes in the economy could be managed by creating occupational WPs, with separate market prices and taxes.
-(For example, a lower tax rate can be applied to WPs for workers with skills in shortage.) - The host government may want to tailor migration intakes to a domestic manpower plan-a vector of the required number of workers by skill or occupation.
-This can be done by having WPs designated by these categories, and applying appropriately differentiated taxes to the WPs.
-The basic price of a WP then equates aggregate demand across these types, each with a different tax rate, with the aggregate supply at that price. - The tax on WPs can cover the administrative costs (such as for creating the market) and any other external costs of migrants.
+This would provide an incentive for the migrant worker to not overstay the period. - The sectoral/occupational composition of aggregate employment could well be affected.
+This could generate internal social conflicts and political resistance, although it should be noted that a market in work permits has an in-built (financial) compensation mechanism for those in occupations or sectors that experience declining domestic demand.
+These structural changes in the economy could be managed by creating occupational WPs, with separate market price and taxes.
+(For example, a lower tax rate can be applied to WPs for workers with skills in shortage.) - The tax on WPs can cover the administrative costs (such as for creating the market) and any other external costs of migrants.
 Raising the tax rate will impact the likely skill profile of migrants, but (given the pass on through the equilibrium price of the WP) it will also alter the skill profile of those choosing to rent out their WP (in the opposite direction).
 Given that it retains the power to tax these transactions, the host government will not lose control over the number of people entering the country. - There are other implementation issues that we have not discussed, including: How should the payments received by those renting out their WP be treated for tax purposes?
+Are the migrants fully eligible for existing welfare benefits in the host country?
 Should migrants be allowed to bring their families?
-Existing tax and migration policies in host countries will undoubtedly have something to say about these issues.
+Should the host country provide public services to them?
+Existing tax and migration policies in host countries will undoubtedly have something to say about these issues, which are shared with current policies.